Nitin-Mehta16/K8s-Learning/Readme.md

 - **NoExecute**: Existing pods that do not tolerate the taint will be evicted from the node, and new ones will not be scheduled.

+# NODE SELECTOR & NODE AFFINITY

+## Purpose
+Node Selector and Node Affinity are mechanisms in Kubernetes to control which nodes your pods are scheduled on, based on node labels.
+This allows you to target specific nodes for certain workloads (e.g., GPU nodes, high-memory nodes, compliance zones).

+---

+## NODE SELECTOR

+Node Selector is the simplest way to constrain pods to run on nodes with specific labels.

+### How It Works
+- You add a `nodeSelector` field to your Pod spec, specifying a key-value pair that must match a label on the node.
+- If no node matches, the pod will remain unscheduled.

+### Commands
+- `kubectl label nodes node-name key=value` — Add a label to a node
+- `kubectl get nodes --show-labels` — Show all node labels

+---

+## NODE AFFINITY

+Node Affinity is a more expressive and flexible way to control pod scheduling, introduced as a replacement and enhancement for nodeSelector.

+### Types of Node Affinity
+- `requiredDuringSchedulingIgnoredDuringExecution`: (Hard requirement) Pod will only be scheduled on nodes that match the rules.
+If no node matches, the pod will not be scheduled.
+- `preferredDuringSchedulingIgnoredDuringExecution`: (Soft preference) Kubernetes will try to schedule the pod on matching nodes, but will use others if none are available.

+- Node affinity supports operators like `In`, `NotIn`, `Exists`, `DoesNotExist`, `Gt`, and `Lt` for matching node labels.
+- For example, you can require a pod to run only on nodes with a specific label or prefer nodes in a certain zone.

+---

+## Best Practices
+- Use nodeSelector for simple, single-label constraints.
+- Use node affinity for complex scheduling needs (multiple labels, soft preferences).
+- Label your nodes meaningfully (e.g., by hardware, zone, environment).
+- Avoid over-constraining pods, which can lead to unschedulable workloads.
+- Regularly review node labels and affinity rules as your cluster evolves.

+---

+## Common Commands
+- `kubectl label nodes node-name key=value` — Add or update a label on a node
+- `kubectl get nodes --show-labels` — List all nodes with their labels
+- `kubectl describe node node-name` — View detailed node info, including labels
+- `k label node node01 color=blue` — Add a label `color=blue` to the node named `node01`

+> Note: Node Affinity only affects scheduling, not ongoing execution.
+If a node's labels change after a pod is scheduled, the pod will not be evicted.